-Say what?
-Feelings feel like feelings, duh!
-Or do they?
-If you’ve been on the blog for a while, you know that I talk a lot about writing about feelings and making it compelling.
+If you’ve been on the blog for a while, you know that I talk a lot about writing about feelings and how to make it compelling.
 The word I use is interiority (thoughts, feelings, reactions).
-You can see older posts where I discuss how to write interiority here.
-Go ahead and catch up, I’ll wait…

 The Most Important Thing a Writer Can Do

-I firmly believe that a writer’s most crucial job is to make the reader care.
-And putting authentic, relatable emotion on the page is one of the easiest and best ways to do this.
-But a lot of writers get tripped up here.
+I firmly believe that a writer’s most crucial job when writing fiction is to make the reader care.
+And writing about feelings in a way that’s authentic and relatable is one of the easiest and best ways to do this.
+But a lot of writers get tripped up with how to describe emotional pain.

 This post was inspired by an editorial consultation I did last week.
 What I said really resonated with the client, and so I wanted to share it here.
 In this particular manuscript, the character was very angry.
 But the writer had written something long the lines of, “Her anger rose.”
 (I’m making up my own examples to protect client confidentiality, but it’s enough to give you the gist.)
 Basically, a flavorless telling description of anger.